North Korean orchestra to perform in South during Olympics amid easing tensions

 But fears of war have eased after the first round of intra-Korean talks in more than two years last week, which Trump has welcomed.

-Choi Moon-soon, governor for the Games’ host province, told Reuters the two countries’ orchestras may hold a joint concert.
+Choi Moon-soon, governor for the Games’ host province, said the two countries’ orchestras may hold a joint concert.

+The two Koreas last held a joint musical performance in August 2000 in Seoul amid upbeat cultural exchanges following the first inter-Korean summit two years earlier, a South Korean unification ministry told Reuters.

 The North’s orchestra, called the Samjiyon Band, is the country’s main art troupe along with the Moranbong Band, women who regularly stage musical performances and plays calling for loyalty to the leader, Kim Jong Un.